 Food is not a luxury item.
-Kansas food tax puts an unfair burden on the poor and those in rural areas.
+Our states high sales tax rate on food puts an unfair burden on the poor and those in rural areas.
 A household in the lowest income group pays anywhere from 2.7 percent to 8.4 percent more of their income in taxes on groceries than does a household in the highest income level.